 Effective inventory management directly impacts cash flow.
 When inventory is turned over quickly, products are being sold and not sitting on shelves, freeing up cash flow that can be reinvested into the business or used to cover other expenses.

 Conversely, poor inventory management can tie up capital in excess stock, reducing cash availability for other operational needs.
-When capital is stuck in inventory, it isn’t available for growth opportunities or operational expenses.
-In extreme cases, it might lead to discounted sales to clear space, negatively impacting profit margins.
+When capital is stuck in inventory, it isn’t available for growth opportunities or operating expenses.
+In extreme cases, it might lead to discounting to clear space, which reduces profit margins.

 How to calculate inventory turnover ratio

-There are two ways to calculate inventory turnover ratio: by using your sales or your cost of goods sold (COGS).
+There are two primary ways to calculate inventory turnover ratio: by using your sales or your cost of goods sold.

 If you use your sales, the formula looks like Sales / Average Inventory = Inventory Turnover Ratio.